 Equine Gastric Ulcers: Feeding management strategies to reduce the risk for your horse

 Equine gastric ulcer syndrome (EGUS) is a major equine health problem worldwide.
-Multiple studies have reported an incidence of ulcers in performance horses in excess of 90% of horses training.
+Multiple studies have reported a 90% incidence rate of ulcers in performance horses.

 Ulcers negatively and sometimes severely affect a horse’s ability to perform.
 They cause pain and discomfort.
 They may reduce a horse’s appetite which in turn limits its capacity to maintain bodyweight and they possibly lead to the development of vices including windsucking and crib biting.

 While gastric ulcers have long been recognised as a major health concern there is an evident lack of understanding in the horse owning community about what causes them and how they can be prevented.

 Continue reading to find out a little bit more about what gastric ulcers are, how your horse’s stomach functions and a few little things you can do that will dramatically reduce the risk of your horse’s stomach developing this painful condition.